Sociology and Anthropology

 Advanced Placement Credit

 Holy Cross awards credit for Advanced Placement exams taken through the College Board Advanced Placement Program and the International Baccalaureate Program and will accept some Advanced Level General Certificate of Education (A-Level) exams.
 One unit of credit is awarded for an Advanced Placement score of 4 or 5 in any discipline recognized by the College.
 One unit of credit is awarded for a score of 6 or 7 on a Higher Level International Baccalaureate Examination in a liberal arts subject.
-One unit of credit is awarded for a score of A/A* or B on an A-Level exam in a liberal arts subject.
-The College does not award credit for the IB Standard Exam or the AS-Level Exam.
+One unit of credit is awarded for a score of A/A* or B on an A Level exam in a liberal arts subject.
+The College does not award credit for the IB Standard Exam or the A-Level Exam.
 AP, IB, and A-Level credit may be used to satisfy deficiencies and common area requirements.
 Each academic department has its own policy regarding the use of AP or IB credit for placement in courses and progress in the major.
 The Department Chair must also review the A-Level score to determine placement in courses and progress in the major.
 See departmental descriptions for further information.

 Ann Marie Leshkowich, Ph.D., Professor